bspeice/speice.io/_posts/2020-08-05-static-polymorphism.md

 - Object counter: I don't think Rust has a way to accomplish this; traits aren't allowed to hold data.
 - Polymorphic chaining: Feel free to return `Self`, `&Self`, etc., builder patterns aren't new.

+# Potentially excluded

+Some ideas related to traits, but that I'm not sure sufficiently fit the theme.
+May be worth investigating in a future post?

 ## Visibility